 An Act to promote safe road user behaviour and vehicle safety; provide for a system of rules governing road user behaviour, the licensing of drivers, technical aspects of land trnasport, and recognise reciprocal obligations of persons involved; and enable New Zealand to implement international agreements relating to road safety and land transport.

 - Property Law Act 2007

 An Act to codify (partly) aspects of the law relating to real and personal property.
 Includes mortgages; leases; covenants and easements; and powers of the court.

 - Residential Tenancies Act 1986

-An Act to reform and restate the law relating to residential tenancies, to define the rights and obligations of landlords and tenants of residential properties, to establish a tribunal to determine expeditiously disputes arising between such landlords and tenants, to establish a fund in which bonds payable by such tenants are to be held.
+An Act to reform and restate the law relating to residential tenancies; to define the rights and obligations of landlords and tenants of residential properties; to establish the Tenancy Tribunal to determine disputes between landlords and tenants; and to establish a fund in which bonds payable by tenants are to be held.

 An Act to provide a legal framework for the ownership and management of land, and associated buildings and facilities, by communities of individual owners.
 Allows for the subdivision of land and buildings into unit title developments, and establishes a regime for the governance of unit title developments and a dispute resolution mechanism.